AndrewZamora/blog/content/blog/image-to-base64-in-js/index.md

 };
 ```

 Clicking on the `Upload` button should log out a base64 string in the developer console and an image preview will appear next to the file input.
-Also, you can can check out the demo below:
+Also, you can check out the demo below:

 https://codepen.io/andrewzamora/pen/xQQYOQ